 - Making the dough: Traditional fritters are made with a soft yeast dough that takes a few hours to prepare and proof.
 This ‘cheat’ donut recipe is much simpler and uses baking powder instead.
 The result is very similar to classic yeast dough – soft, fluffy and delicious!
 The dough is also flavored with ground cinnamon and nutmeg for the ultimate fall flavors!

 - Frying the fritters: Just drop spoonful’s of the batter into hot oil and fry to perfection.
 When deep frying the apple fritters, make sure the oil is hot, preheated to 350F/177C.
 If the oil isn’t hot enough, the dough will simply absorb the oil, making for greasy fritters.
 Take the fritters out of the hot oil onto a wire rack to drain any excess oil.

 Easy Cinnamon Glaze

 Once the fritters are fried, it’s time for the glaze!
 These donuts are glazed with a simple confectioner’s sugar and cinnamon glaze.
+For the glaze, simply whisk together the milk, confectioner’s sugar and cinnamon in a medium-sized mixing bowl until the glaze is smooth.
+The glaze needs to be on the thin side; add more milk if necessary.
 The glaze should be on the runny side so when the apple fritters are dipped in, the glaze fills every nook and cranny!
 Place the glazed donuts onto a wire rack and allow the glaze to set and the excess to drip off.